 It features songs from the first two studio albums: The Grid Line and White Night Walks plus some new songs.

-This concert was special for many reasons: Antonio Noventa played piano on stage for the first time in 20 years, Michela Gamba followed the waves of music and the Nyc peaked at maximum intensity.
+This concert was special for many reasons: Antonio Noventa played the piano on stage for the first time in 20 years, Michela Gamba followed the waves of music and the Nyc peaked at maximum intensity.

 It was just before when the music started.
-Troubles, worries, concerns were far away and my dear people were with me.
+Troubles, worries, and concerns were far away and my dear people were with me.

 Support Pigmento Music: listen to the album & buy the digital release on Bandcamp